suchja/generators/Docker-Readme.md

  -	Done: Step #2 - Create Makefile with target for building this container
  -	Done: Step #3 - Update to initially create the container as data-only-container an declare a volume for source and for release

+## Open Issues

+-	Cloning all git repositories into a data-only-container takes a lot of time.
+The question is whether this is an issue and if it is, how to improve the performance of this.

 ## Next Steps

 -	Build C# language binding from changed master branch with travis using my container